react-native-webrtc/react-native-webrtc/Documentation/BasicUsage.md

 ## Destroying the Media Stream

 Cycling all of the tracks and stopping them is more than enough to clean up after a call has finished.
-You won't need to do this for remote tracks, only local.
+You won't usually need to do this for remote tracks, only local.

 ```javascript
 localMediaStream.getTracks().map(